SUNRUSE/SprigganTS/Engine/Native/FileFormat.md

 The third chunk is the JavaScript source code to run as a game, compressed using DEFLATE if the file is from a production build.

-The fourth chunk is a table of sprite frame data, compressed using DEFLATE if the file is from a production build, then the PNG of the sprite atlas.
+The fourth chunk is a table of sprite frame data, compressed using DEFLATE if the file is from a production build.
 The table is laid out in column-major order, i.e. the first attribute of every sprite frame, then the second attribute of every sprite frame.
 Its columns are: